 Here you will find a directory based on geographical locations within each county.
-There is a unique area page (be it suburb, town or village) for each part of these two counties where you can find all about the information you need to get fishing: where to fish, where to buy bait and tackle, where to buy supplies, what the weather is going to be like on your session, and where to grab a beer for that much needed refreshment.
+There is a unique area page (be it suburb, town or village) for each part of these counties where you can find all about the information you need to get fishing: where to fish, where to buy bait and tackle, where to buy supplies, what the weather is going to be like on your session.
 Where possible, links to useful external sites are included.
 There is a simple list of venues for each area.

 You will also find details of lakes where fishing is not permitted; so those waters you have driven past, or walked around, or which are subject to myths and legends, are covered here – where possible – even when no fishing is permitted.
 This allows thorough coverage of angling options.

-The sidebar holds links to river levels to allow anglers to gauge water levels in their target area, and many of the area pages and venue pages also have links to their own or nearby river levels.
+The footer area holds links to river levels to allow anglers to gauge water levels in their target area, and many of the area pages and venue pages also have links to their own or nearby river levels.

 Most venues have a map to show you where the fishery is; in many cases, further details are shown on the map – just click on, or hover over, the icons for additional information.

-Surrey was the original county covered by this website, Berkshire was added in autumn 2014, Middlesex added in the fall of 2016, and Bucks in December 2017.
+Surrey was the original county covered by this website, Berkshire was added in autumn 2014, Middlesex added in the fall of 2016, Bucks in December 2017, and Oxon in 2020.

 The aim of the website has been to provide a quality database for anglers that thinks of everything.
 Modern taxonomy has been utilised to catalogue fisheries in a way that allows them to be searched for in sophisticated search matrices.
 However, simplicity is also present in the county pages and fishing club pages with straightforward lists of venues and clubs for visitors to browse through.